 But I’ll be the first to admit, I’ve missed adding sprinkles to my desserts.
 Those little sweet flairs of color sprinkled about.

 I occasionally looked on the baking aisle at the store for sugar-free sprinkles, but on the rare occasion I found them, the ingredient list left something to be desired.

 Making sprinkles from scratch crossed my mind, but I assumed it was more trouble than it was worth.

 But, with Valentine’s Day approaching, and my desire to make fun heart-shaped cookies, I revisited the idea of homemade sprinkles.

 Like many dessert recipes, I looked to the world of non-keto desserts to get inspiration for my keto desserts.
-I quickly found a homemade sprinkle recipe that look easy to make, and it would be easy to convert.
+I quickly found a homemade sprinkle recipe that looks easy to make, and it would be easy to convert.

 This recipe was inspired by Saveur’s Homemade Sprinkles.

-Equipment for Easy Homemade Sugar-Free Sprinkles
+Equipment for Easy Homemade Sugar-Free Keto Sprinkles

 Stand-Mixer (or another electric mixer)